 D1+

 Presenter from the I-SEM Project confirmed that D1+ will be staggered releases likely to be on a monthly basis though this could be extended slightly.
-Presenter advised that over the next few weeks there will be an update on the known issue report which is updated on a weekly basis.
-Items such as Pricing and Resettlement, although not on the known issue report, will also be part of Day1+.
+Presenter advised that over the next few weeks there will be an update on the known issues report with regard to timelines for releases, which is updated on a weekly basis.
+Items such as Pricing and Resettlement, although not on the known issue report, will also be part of Day1+ and will be prioritised in the earlier releases next year (2019).
 The current expectation is that the releases would commence towards the end of January and that there would be at least three and possibly four releases which are yet to be confirmed.

 Day 2

 System changes are currently being scoped.
+Scope will not be finalised before May 2019.
+The MOUGs are the key forum through which one can influence the DAY 2 scope.

 Observer asked the status of Day 2 following the recent PMG meeting on possible candidates for Day 2.
-It was advised that a new manager had recently been appointed to lead the Day 2 Project in SEMO and an update is expected to be provided to industry in January on Day 2 and the how participants will be engaged going forward on Day 2 scope, status etc.
+It was advised that a new manager had recently been appointed to lead the Day 2 Project in SEMO and an update is expected to be provided to industry in January on Day 2 and the how participants will be engaged going forward on Day 2 scope, status etc. It will be 2020 before any Day 2 issues are going to be included in system releases.

 Review of Actions